Tugzrida/efergy-sdr/README.md

 sudo chmod 644 /etc/systemd/system/efergy-sdr.service
 ```

-If this repo is not cloned at `/home/pi/efergy-sdr/` then you'll need to edit `/etc/systemd/system/efergy-sdr.service` and just change `ExecStart` to point to `capture.py`
+If you're not using a Pi then you'll need to edit `/etc/systemd/system/efergy-sdr.service`(with root permissions) and just change the path of `ExecStart` to point to `capture.py`

 The service can then be started up as follows:
 ```bash